Nine Generations

 1937Residence (family)He and Frieda Weiner lived at 493 Jersey Avenue in Hudson, New Jersey in August 1937.15,16

-1942Birth of ChildHis son, Leonard Robert Glotzer, was born on 5 November 1942 in Brooklyn, New York.
+1942Birth of ChildHis son, Leonard Robert Glotzer, was born on 5 November 1942 in Brooklyn, Kings County, New York.

-1943Naturalization (fam)Benjamin Glotzer and Frieda Weiner were naturalized on 18 February 1943 at U.S. District Ct. for the Eastern Dist. of NY in Brooklyn, New York.15
+1943Naturalization (fam)Benjamin Glotzer and Frieda Weiner were naturalized on 18 February 1943 at U.S. Dist.
+Ct. for the Eastern Dist. of NY in Brooklyn, Kings County, New York.15

 1990BurialHe was buried on 18 April 1990 in Wellwood Cemetery in Farmingdale, Suffolk County, New York.17,18